chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/detect-log4shell-demo.md

 You're now ready to test how Chainguard Enforce works by deploying a sample application that includes a vulnerable version of Log4j.
 You'll then create a policy that will detect this vulnerability.

 The sample container image used in this step is maintained by Chainguard for demonstration purposes only.
-Because this image includes a vulnerable version of Log4j, you **should not run this image in a production environment.**
+Because this image includes a vulnerable version of Log4j, you _**should not run this image in a production environment.**_

 If you'd like, you can inspect the image's [SBOM](https://edu.chainguard.dev/software-security/glossary/#sbom) by retrieving it directly from the container registry with the following `cosign` command.
-If you don’t already have `cosign` installed, you can install it following [these instructions from the Sigstore project documentation](https://docs.sigstore.dev/cosign/installation/).
+If you don’t already have `cosign` installed, you can install it following our [How to Install Cosign guide](https://edu.chainguard.dev/open-source/sigstore/cosign/how-to-install-cosign/).

 ```sh
 cosign download sbom ghcr.io/chainguard-dev/log4shell-demo/app:v0.1.0